High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: Introduction

 This class of collinear antiferromagnets, termed altermagnets~\cite{11}, is characterized by spin sublattices interconnected through rotational symmetries, including both proper and improper operations, as well as symmorphic and non-symmorphic transformations~\cite{12}.
 Theoretical predictions indicate that altermagnets exhibit a novel type of spin splitting mediated by long-range magnetic order, rather than by spin-orbit coupling (SOC)~\cite{13,Z2}.
 This mechanism enables the generation of spin currents~\cite{7} and the tunnel magnetoresistance effect~\cite{10,11,14} even in light-element compounds, significantly broadening the material candidates for antiferromagnetic spintronics.
 Most identified altermagnetic materials to date, such as $\alpha$-MnTe~\cite{15}, ${\rm MnTe}_2$~\cite{16}, and recently proposed two-dimensional twisted van der Waals assemblies~\cite{17}, are semiconductors or insulators, which limit their applicability in charge-conducting spintronic devices.
 Metallic altermagnets remain scarce; among them, $d$-wave \ce{RuO2}~\cite{8,13} and $g$-wave CrSb~\cite{18} are prototypical.
 However, $g$-wave CrSb lacks the symmetry conditions required for generating nonrelativistic spin-conserving currents.
 Furthermore, the existence of spin splitting in $d$-wave \ce{RuO2}~\cite{19,20} and the antiferromagnetic nature of its ground state~\cite{21,22,23} remain under active debate, underscoring the need for further fundamental and materials-oriented investigations.

 A new class of antiferromagnets characterized by a cross-chain structure, termed X-type antiferromagnets, has been proposed recently~\cite{24}.
 These systems consist of two magnetic sublattices stacked such that their intersecting atomic chains form an X-shaped pattern.
-When an electric current flows through an X-type antiferromagnet, one magnetic sublattice is a conductor, while the other is an insulator.
+When an electric field is applied along a specific chain, for transport in that direction, electrons with spin orientation aligned with the sublattice magnetization become conductive, whereas those with opposite spin orientation remain insulating.
 As a result, the spin torque induced by the current acts selectively on only one sublattice, enabling efficient writing and reading of information in antiferromagnetic spintronics.
 In the representative material $\beta$-\ce{Fe2PO5}, X-type stacking gives rise to sublattice-selective spin-polarized transport in one magnetic sublattice, while the other sublattice remains inactive in spin transport.
 This unique property allows the exploitation of individual magnetic sublattices within the antiferromagnet, offering a promising route toward high-performance antiferromagnetic spintronic devices.